-Our minder managed a smile as he anounced, "Bring your bags.
-You will be moving to the hotel where Kim KaBim and his group are staying."
+Our minder entered without knocking and managed a smile as he announced, "Bring your bags.
+You will be moving to the hotel where Kim KaBim and his group will stay."

 This seemed to be good news, but there was something different about Park’s tone, a subtle change that caused Gooch to use one of the speech code phrases.